 Information & Procedures for Requesting a GEP Mathematics Course Substitution

-As part of UMBC’s core curriculum in the general education program (GEP), one course in mathematics or statistics is required to demonstrate the quantitative reasoning competency for graduation.
+As part of UMBC’s core curriculum in the General Education Program (GEP), one course in mathematics or statistics is required to demonstrate the quantitative reasoning competency for graduation.
 While UMBC views the learning of mathematics to be an essential component of a liberal arts education, it recognizes that otherwise qualified students with mathematics-based learning disabilities may find the conditions of the GEP mathematics requirement to be a barrier to degree completion due to the functional limitations of a documented disability.

 In order to establish eligibility for a mathematics course substitution as a disability accommodation, students may refer to the procedures outlined below.

 - The student must be registered with the Office of Student Disability Services (SDS) and have on file (or submit) documentation of their disability diagnosis and limitations that demonstrate clearly how their disability impacts their mathematics skills.
 Appropriate documentation of a math-based learning disability is typically in the form of a psychoeducational or neuropsychological assessment report that includes test administration data, speaks to the student’s math performance and aptitude, provides a diagnosis by an appropriately qualified professional, and identifies recommended academic accommodations that may facilitate access to mathematics or indicates why an accommodation is insufficient to provide access to mathematics.

 - A student can submit their request for a course substitution through the SDS student Accommodate online software portal, in writing to SDS through an email if already registered with the SDS office, or this information can be shared verbally with an SDS disability specialist during an office appointment.
-The request should:

-2) Identify any and all attempts to take mathematics courses, and
+- Identify any and all attempts to take mathematics courses, and

 - If mathematics courses were taken at other higher education institutions, the student’s transcript should be submitted to the UMBC Registrar so that an official record of course attempts and grades are part of the documentation review.
 If a waiver or substitution of math was granted in high school, please submit the corresponding documentation to SDS as part of the request (this information may be noted on a student’s high school IEP).
 Please note that a waiver/substitution at another institution does not guarantee eligibility for a course substitution at UMBC.

-- The SDS Disability Specialist and SDS Director will complete a final review of all requests, taking into account all supporting documentation and information obtained, in order to make a determination of whether there is sufficient evidence to warrant a mathematics course substitution.
+- The SDS Disability Specialist will complete a final review of all requests with the SDS team, considering all supporting documentation and information obtained, to decide whether there is sufficient evidence to warrant a mathematics course substitution.

-- If approved, the student will be instructed to meet with their Academic Advisor to plan for registration of the appropriate substitute course and to review remaining degree requirements.
-The student must select from an approved substitute course that carries a science general education designation in order to meet UMBC’s graduation requirements.
+- If approved, the student will be instructed to meet with their Academic Advisor to plan for registration of the appropriate substitute course.
+The student must select from an approved substitute course that carries a Science GEP designation in order to meet UMBC’s graduation requirements.